-- Complete an Application for Admissions. - Interview with and receive a recommendation by an Admissions Office Official to enroll in the school. - Pass a standardized entrance exam. - Have an earned High School Diploma or General Equivalency Certificate. - Be at least 17 years of age by the first day of class.
+- Complete an Application for Admissions. - Interview with and receive a recommendation by an Admissions Office Official to enroll in the school. - Pass a standardized entrance exam. - Have earned at least a high school diploma or General Equivalency Certificate. - Be at least 17 years of age by the first day of class. - Minimum exam score to enroll in a diploma level program is 18.
+Minimum exam score to enroll in a degree level program is 25.